 5.3.2.2.1 General

-This service operation is used by the consumer NF (e.g. NEF or AF) to subscribe or modify a subscription with the NSACF for event based notifications of the number of UEs registered to a network slice or the number of PDU Sessions established to a network slice.
+This service operation is used by the consumer NF (e.g. NEF, AF, or NWDAF) to subscribe or modify a subscription with the NSACF for event based notifications of the number of UEs registered to a network slice or the number of PDU Sessions established to a network slice.